-From the Walna Scar car park, you should see an obvious trail leading through the fells.
-This is the route straight up the Old Man of Coniston.
+From the Walna Scar car park, you should see an obvious path leading through the Coniston fells.
+This is the shorter route straight up the Old Man of Coniston.
 For this walk, you take another route.
 See photos below.

-This is a gravel trail, on a gentle incline.
+This is a gravel path, on a gentle incline.
 Keep going for a while, and part way along you should see a sign on the right, pointing you to a trail to go up the Old Man.
-This is another way up, but again, for this walk, keep on this main trail.
+This is another way up, but again, for this walk, keep on this main public footpath.

 You will walk through a rocky section, then a bit further along, at the junction in the third photo below, go right.